ARMmbed/mbed-os-tools/CONTRIBUTING.md

 ## How to contribute

 You can file a bug, help fix a bug or propose a new feature (or enhancement) and implement it yourself.
-If you want to contribute, please:
+If you want to contribute, please see below:

 * Bug reports: File a bug report in the Issues tab of this repo to let us know there are problems with the code.
   * Make sure your bug report contains a simple description of the problem.
   * Include information about the host computer's configuration and OS or VM used.
   * Include information about the application's version.
 All applications should have at least a `--version` switch you can use to check the version.
   * Copy and paste useful console dumps and configuration files' content.
-Please use [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) to encapsulate code snippets.
+Please use [fenced code blocks](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code) to encapsulate code snippets.
 * New features or bug fix: Create a pull request with your changes.
 * General feedback: Give feedback by posting comments on existing pull requests and issues.